-(m) Property tax revenue:
+(m) Education Property tax revenue:

 Under Canadian Public Sector Accounting Standards, the entity that determines and sets the tax levy records the revenue in the financial statements, which in the case of the Board, is the Province of Ontario.
-As a result, property tax revenue received from the municipalities is recorded as part of Provincial Legislative Grants.
+As a result, property tax revenue received from the municipalities is recorded as part of Grants for Student Needs, under Education Property tax.